Trinomials of the form where

 Most trinomials do not factor with integer values.
 However, it is always satisfying to find trinomials that do.
 Factoring helps us to solve equations efficiently, to graph relations easily and to develop mathematical arguments.
 All trinomials on this page do factor nicely.

 A trinomial where can be tricky to factor.
-On this page, we think mathematically through each problem to find the solution.
-Thinking mathematically is often a preference – it is fast technique, it keeps you engaged with the problem.
+On this page, we think strategically through each problem to find the solution.

-Here are some examples of thinking through a trinomial mathematically.
+Here are some examples of thinking through a trinomial strategically.

 Example 1: No constant term